deatrich/doc-with-pandoc-markdown/using-markdown.md

 trying to do syntax highlighting -- that has been my experience with gvim at least.

-Generally speaking tables are always a bit fussy to create in many document types.
+Generally speaking, tables are a bit fussy to create in many document types.
 I wrote a [shell script to generate empty grid tables](#i-tabscript) that makes it a bit easier to get started with a table.